dinorows/TCO490/docker-wordpress-mysql/README.md

 'myVNETName': {'value': '<dino>-VNET-dwm'},'myNicName': {'value': '<dino>-Nic-dwm'},
 'myPublicIP': {'value': '<dino>-publicIP-dwm'},'myVMName': {'value': '<dino>-VM-dwm'}}"

+Note that wherever it says <dino> you need to replace <dino> with your name without the <>.
+So for example: bhaines

 Note that it's azuredeployi.json that you're deploying, not azuredeploy.json nor all the other failed attempts.
 Why did I keep them here?
 For everyone to bear witness to the pain I went through for y'all to enable deployment with a Network Security Group from another resource group outside of my control.